MrCarZ/carzdias/README.md

 ## About Me 👍

 My name is Carlos Eduardo Dias but ~~almost~~ everyone call me Carz.
-I'm a 22 years-old Brazilian who beholds beauty in the idea of creating technology related things since I was a child.
+I'm a 25 years-old Brazilian who beholds beauty in the idea of creating technology related things since I was a child.
 When I started college I searched for all kind of tech-related topics and then got passionated about Software Engineering, Problem Solving and Electronics.
 Additionally, my love for anime/mangá heros made me an irremediable dreamer that aspires to create things that can improve people's lives.

+I've graduated in Electrical Engineering Major at Federal University of Pará (UFPA), focusing mainly on the topics of Internet of Things and Software Engineering.

-I am currently finishing my Electrical Engineering Major Degree at Federal University of Pará and aiming to work with Software Engineering and Web Development related things.
-Also i'm currently studying about algorithms and improving my problem solving skills with my Competitive Programming team 🥇.
+I am currently starting a Masters Degree at Federal University of Santa Catarina (UFSC), studying and aiming to research on Distributed Systems and Parallel Computing.

+I also have a strong background in Algorithms Design and Analysis, given my participation for several years as a Competitive Programmer representing UFPA, in which I've participated twice as a national finalist at the "Maratona de Programação SBC".

 If you're interested in contact me for working in some cool project or just tell me a joke, you can send me a message in any of the social contacts below 😉